Join us for an adventure in flavor!

 diced fresh herbs on a cutting board

-You will be cooking the potatoes first, before mixing and coating them with the harra sauce.
-Then there are 3 cooking methods you can use:
+I will be cooking the potatoes first, before mixing and coating them with the harra sauce.
+Then there are three cooking methods:

-Boil and fry.
-This is the guilt free way of cooking your potatoes, as it reduces the fat and calorie count.
-We make it this way quite often.
-Put your potatoes into a large pan and cover with cold water.
-Bring to a boil and then reduce heat to medium.
+Boil and Fry: This is the guilt-free way of cooking my potatoes, as it reduces the fat and calorie count.
+I make it this way quite often.
+I put my potatoes into a large pan and cover them with cold water.
+I bring it to a boil and then reduce the heat to medium.

 diced potatoes on a cutting board